Skip to Main Content

 Sutherland Code of Conduct

-Staff who suspect students of cheating on assessments or handing in assignments completed by other individuals without appropriate acknowledgement, or of otherwise being academically dishonest, will inform the grade administrator and the incident will be investigated.
+Teachers who suspect students of cheating on tests, exams or handing in assignments done by other individuals without appropriate acknowledgement in a bibliography will inform the administration and the incident will be investigated.
+Confirmed incidences of cheating will be recorded in the student’s discipline file.

-A subsequent incident in any course could result in:
+A subsequent incident in the same or another course could result in:

 Search Plagiarism in EBSCO